 Residents complete hospital rotations in 1) emergency medicine, 2) anesthesiology, 3) hospital pediatric medicine, and 4) dentistry and medicine for individuals with disabilities and special health care needs at the University of Minnesota Masonic Children’s Hospital, Children’s Hospitals and Clinics of Minnesota, and Gillette Children’s Specialty Healthcare, respectively.

-Dental care under general anesthesia is provided by residents under the supervision of hospital staff pediatric dentists at the University of Minnesota Masonic Children’s Hospital and at Hennepin County Medical Center.
+Dental care under general anesthesia is provided by residents under the supervision of hospital staff pediatric dentists at the University of Minnesota Masonic Children’s Hospital.
 The residents do not currently but may again in the future provide clinic and hospital based pediatric dental care at Rice Memorial Hospital in Willmar, Minnesota.
 Additional outreach sites within the Twin Cities as well as Greater Minnesota are always being considered as Minnesota has many dental health professions shortage areas where underserved children have significant dental needs best treated by pediatric dentists.

 Research projects are completed through structured mentorship by experienced research scholars from the Program’s faculty as well as collaborators across the Academic Health Center.
 Residents are expected to present their research findings in a public forum and are encouraged to conduct research worthy of presentation at national meetings and publication in peer reviewed journals.